Chances are, you’ve bought at least a few things on eBay in the past. Maybe you’ve even sold some things from around the house.

 If the item has some wear and tear, you can also use photos to show these blemishes so buyers can get an accurate understanding of the item’s condition.

-Use a Clean Background – In most cases, it is good to photograph an item on a clean background.
-You can buy mini photo studios that give a white, black, or other colored background to your items.
+Use a Clean Background – In most cases, it’s good to photograph an item on a clean background.
+You can buy mini photo studios that give a white, black, or another colored background to your items.
 I have one of these, but to be honest, I usually like the results better without it.

-If you’re photographing a larger item, pay attention to things that may be in the background.
+If you’re photographing a larger item, pay attention to things that are in the background.
 Try to put it next to a wall that will give it a clean, solid background.
-Make sure that there are no other items, clutter, or junk showing in the photo.
+Make sure that there are no other items, clutter, or junk shown in the photo.

 Not every photo needs to be on a solid background.
 Depending on the item, other backgrounds can work well too.
 For example, a wood floor can be an ideal background for some products.
 Other products may work well with a lifestyle photo that shows the item in use.

 Crop the Photos, if Needed – After you’ve taken the photo, you may want to crop it so the image is as large as possible.
 You can use any number of different programs or apps for cropping photos.
 GIMP is free photo editing software that you can download.